Sign up to our Newsletter

 Sa Rua

-A week of solemn Easter preparation begins on Palm Sunday, when palm and olive branches are blessed at churches across the island before being taken home to adorn front doors.
-During Holy Week there are processions every day in Palma.
-The biggest procession is on Monday and Thursday.
-Other towns and villages have their own processions too.
-On the evening of Good Friday a figure of Christ is lowered from his cross in Pollenca and carried down the Calvany steps in silence.
+A week of solemn Easter preparation begins on Palm Sunday when palm and olive branches are blessed at churches across the island before being taken home to adorn front doors.
+During Holy Week, there are processions every day in Palma.
+The giant procession is on Monday and Thursday.
+Other towns and villages have their processions too.
+On the evening of Good Friday, a figure of Christ is lowered from his cross in Pollenca and carried down the Calvany steps in silence.
 A similar event takes place on the church steps in Felanitx.

 Angel Sunday

 Angel Sunday is the Sunday after Easter.
 It is also known as Domingo del Angel.
 This festival is celebrated in the capital, Palma de Mallorca, with a procession, blessings and plenty of traditional food.
 It is one of the biggest fiestas of the year.
-In 15th century, it was known as the Festividad del Santo Custodio de Palma.
-During this festival hundreds of people walk from the town hall to the Castillo de Bellver, with musicians and people dressed as giants.
-The tasty food with music creates lots of fun.
-Also there are special games for children.
+In the 15th century, it was known as the Festividad del Santo Custodio de Palma.
+During this festival, hundreds of people walk from the town hall to the Castillo de Bellver, with musicians and people dressed as giants (losgiganticos).
+There are special games for children with food and music.

 June